Starlink Review (Updated March 2026)

 -

-Tiered Speeds Finally, options for lighter users.
-If you only need 100 Mbps you don't have to pay for the full bandwidth capability.
+Tiered Speeds Finally, there are options for lighter users.
+If you only need 100 Mbps, you do not have to pay for the full bandwidth Starlink can deliver.

 -